matthiasfostel/LineageOS_Rhine_Amami/README.md

 Ubuntu 16 LTS

-More CPUs the faster a compile, up to total in system.
+If virtualized, more CPUs will make the compile faster, but do not exceed total in system.

 8 GB RAM minimum